Ayelet Shaked: Retirement from politics

-Shaked retired from political life after Yamina failed to win Knesset seats in the 2022 Israeli legislative election, and took a position heading Kardan Real Estate Group.
+After Yamina failed to win Knesset seats in the 2022 Israeli legislative election, Shaked as party leader decided to retire from politics.
+By January 2023, she has taken a position heading Kardan Real Estate Group.

+In June 2026, ahead of the 2026 election, there were reports that Shaked is discussing cooperation with Yuli Edelstein and religious community figures for founding a new party targeting dissatisfied right-wing voters.
+In July, Edelstein and Shaked discussed a potential alliance with Benny Gantz of Blue and White, but it fell apart due to disagreements over leadership.
+On 6 September, Shaked announced that she would not return to politics and run in the election, saying that she did not see a path for a "broad, cross-bloc government."

 Views and activism

 Jewish identity and Israeli democracy

 Referencing the Knesset's basic law that Israel will be a Jewish and democratic state, Shaked opposes the view that the two values are in any way incompatible, arguing that "alongside the view that there is a constant struggle and a clash of civilizations between 'Jewish' and 'democratic,' I believe we can propose another model."

 Shaked argues that the key of concepts of property rights, the rejection of the divine right of kings, the importance of the separation of powers, and civil liberty are a byproduct of the Jewish philosophical tradition.
 She states: "On what did Locke base the right to property if not the chapters on creation?
 After all, Locke's Second Treatise of Government is inspired by a close textual reading of The Book of Genesis."
 She concludes that it was "not primarily Roman law or the democratic tradition of the Athenian polis that shaped and forged the modern democratic tradition in Europe or the United States, but Jewish tradition—joined, of course, by other traditions."
 She proposes that "it is precisely when we wish to promote advanced processes of democratization in Israel that we must deepen its Jewish identity.
 These identities clearly do not contradict each other; on the contrary, I believe that they strengthen each other."